denyskryvytskyi/denyskryvytskyi.github.io/_posts/2022-06-09-event-system.md

 I hope you will find something interesting and useful from this post.
 I think I'll add support multithreading to event system when I'll experiment with multithreading in engine and I'll write post about it later.
-Feel free to comment and write yor thouths about my implementation.
+Feel free to comment and write yor thoughts about my implementation.

 Thank you!